Henry Viccellio Jr.

-Henry Viccellio Jr. (born August 4, 1940) is a former General in the United States Air Force and the former commander of the Air Force Materiel Command.
+Henry Viccellio Jr. (August 4, 1940 – February 5, 2026) was a General in the United States Air Force who served as the commander of the Air Force Materiel Command.

-Biography
+Life and career

-Early life
+Early life and education

+Henry Viccellio Jr. was born on August 4, 1940.
 After graduating from the United States Air Force Academy in 1962, he attended pilot training until September of the next year at Webb Air Force Base, Texas.
 From October 1963 until June the next year, he attended F-100 Super Sabre combat crew training at Luke Air Force Base in Arizona.
 From June 1964 until October 1965, he flew the F-100 with the 309th Tactical Fighter Squadron at Homestead Air Force Base, Florida.
 Beginning in October and ranging for the next year, he was an A-1E Skyraider pilot for the 602nd Fighter Squadron, Udorn Royal Thai Air Force Base, Thailand.
 Then took the next two years off and became an Olmsted Scholar at the National Autonomous University of Mexico, Mexico City.
 Beginning in October 1968, he was a student, Master of Arts degree in Latin American studies at American University in Washington D.C.
 He graduated in June 1969.

 From June 1969 until August 1970, he was part of the Air Staff Training program, staff officer, directorate of concepts and doctrine at United States Air Force headquarters, Washington D.C.
 He was then a F-4D Phantom II maintenance officer for the 7th Tactical Fighter Squadron at Holloman Air Force Base, New Mexico until November 1971.
 A transfer to the 36th Tactical Fighter Squadron at Osan Air Base, South Korea came with a job change until January 1973 as an F-4D flight commander.
 For the next six months, he became a student at the Armed Forces Staff College in Norfolk, Virginia.
 He then became a liaison officer to the United States Senate until October 1975.
 From November 1975 to April 1976. he was the chief, standardization and evaluation division, 33rd Tactical Fighter Wing, Eglin Air Force Base, Florida.
 Then, until November of that year he was operations officer of the 59th Tactical Fighter Squadron at Eglin.
 From December until May the next year, he became the commander of the squadron.
 He then took a promotion that went until November of that year as the assistant deputy commander for operations for the 33rd.